-subs impa prov alter need alter the d caus impa acce resp perfo of th ald the project result in stantial adverse physical acts associated with the vision of new or physically ed governmental facilities, of for new or physically ed governmental facilities, construction of which could be significant environmental acts, in order to maintain eptable service ratios, onse times or other ormance objectives for any e public services: Significance Determination from the 2018 Final SEIS/EIR in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 change in the severity of significant impacts, or a change in
+a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services: • Fire protection?
+Significance Determination from the 2018 Final SEIS/EIR • Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant impacts? impacts or substantially more severe impacts than those analyzed in the 2018 change in the severity of significant impacts, or a change in

-olice protection?
+Police protection?
 LTS LTS No No No

-chools?
+• Schools?
 LTS LTS No No No

-arks?
+-

+Parks?
 LTS LTS No No No

-• Ot ther public facilities?
+Other public facilities?
 LTS LTS No No No